warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/manage-spaces.md

 Within your Space, you can view its details and monitor activity.
 Use the following sections in the left menu:

-- **Dasboard**: Access an overview of your assets, stakes, Rules, latest Actions, and other information related to the Space.
+- **Dashboard**: Access an overview of your assets, stakes, Rules, latest Actions, and other information related to the Space.
 - **Actions**: Monitor activity in your Space: key requests, removing space owners, etc.
 - **Explorer**: Access Warden block explorer to monitor the state of the Warden Protocol, including the activity in you Space.